We have a plane!

 Interview with James O'Hanlon

-Earlier this year in March, James O’Hanlon from the In Situ Science podcast visited me at the Airborne workshop in Redhead to talk all things flying, shorebirds & the life-changing moments that led me to pursue Wing Threads: Flight to the Tundra.
+Earlier this year in March, James O’Hanlon from the In Situ Science podcast visited me at the Airborne workshop in Redhead to talk all things flying, shorebirds & the life-changing moments that led me to pursue Wing Threads.

 A big thank you to James for making the trip up from Sydney!